 - you can opt to match your kitchen color scheme, etc.

 - or you can use this opportunity to “play” with a fun, new pop of color like yellow or turquoise

-We think this is the real fun: putting it all together!
+We think this is the real fun: putting it all together.
 Here is where all your time and hard work pays off.
-As your transformation begins to emerge have fun getting things just right.
+As your organized pantry begins to emerge, have fun getting things just right.
 Play around with different arrangements until it looks great.
 Think about the realities of everyday use: